 Our Kakadu National Park guide gives you a taste of the many things to do at Kakadu – from swims in refreshing waterholes and cruises on serene rivers and mangroves teeming with wildlife and birdlife to hikes through dramatic gorges up to rocky escarpments to absorb ancient art and awe-inspiring views.

-This guide to things to do in Kakadu National Park in the Top End of Australia’s Northern Territory picks up from where we left you, at Bowali Visitor Centre, in our guide to driving from Darwin to Kakadu National Park and where to stop along the way.
+Our guide to things to do in Kakadu National Park in the Top End of Australia’s Northern Territory picks up from where we left off, at Bowali Visitor Centre, in our guide to driving from Darwin to Kakadu National Park and where to stop along the way.

 If you thought there was plenty to do on that three-hour drive from Darwin to Kakadu, which can easily take a day if you bring a picnic and snacks and stop off at everything there is to see en route – Fogg Dam Conservation Reserve, Windows on the Wetlands, Adelaide River Jumping Crocodile Cruises, and Mary River National Park – then you’re in for a surprise.